 You can read more about how to use the font settings and further customize them in this article.

 With the help of the “Header” and the “Footer” sections, you can easily add new headers or footers to your landing page or insert the ones that you have previously created since these are global elements as well.

-All you have to do is click on the respective sections and then, follow the steps given.
+All you have to do is click on the respective sections and follow the steps.
 In case you need more info on how to edit your headers and footers, check out this tutorial.